-When you instruct VuGen to scan the script for correlations, it opens the Output window and displays the Correlation Results tab.
-In the Correlation Results tab it displays the differences between the Record and Replay snapshots.
+When you instruct VuGen to scan the script for correlations, it opens the Output window and displays the differences between the recording and replayed snapshots in the Correlation Results tab.

 You can display all the differences in the script or only those for the current step by selecting the desired option from the Show Differences In list box.